Michael Balcon: Filmography

 Balcon began his career in filmmaking during the 1920s and, together with Victor Saville and John Freedman, he formed Balcon, Freedman & Saville.
 After the war, Balcon's friend Victor Saville suggested a partnership to establish a film distribution company for the new and growing industry.
 The company, Victory Motion Pictures, led to them settling in London, opening an office in Soho in 1921.
 In 1923, their first feature film was released, the successful melodrama Woman to Woman, starring Clive Brook and Betty Compson, and directed by Graham Cutts.
 They leased Islington Studios and formed the more long-lasting Gainsborough Pictures.

-The studio, recently vacated by the Hollywood company Famous Players-Lasky (later Paramount Pictures) was small but well equipped and fully staffed.
+The studio, recently vacated by the Hollywood company Famous Players–Lasky (later Paramount Pictures) was small but well equipped and fully staffed.
 A young Alfred Hitchcock was one of its employees.
 Balcon gave Hitchcock his first directing opportunity, and Gainsborough gained a reputation for producing high-quality films.

 Balcon and Hitchcock

 In 1924, he and Graham Cutts founded Gainsborough Pictures, which he presided over for twelve years, as director of production for Gaumont-British from 1931.
 During this time, Balcon oversaw Alfred Hitchcock's very first production titled The Pleasure Garden.
 The film was followed by Hitchcock's The Lodger: A Story of the London Fog as well as The Ring showing that Hitchcock's talent was growing and diversifying.
 At first, Balcon was doubtful about 'The Lodger' but after a re-edit by Ivor Montagu, he became confident in the production.

 Balcon's independence had eroded and Gainsborough became an extension of the Gaumont Film Company.
 Still, between 1931 and 1936, Balcon produced a number of classics, including a string of Hitchcock successes, such as The 39 Steps and Man of Aran; directed by Robert J. Flaherty the latter was known as 'Balcon's folly' for going well over budget.

 He also helped individuals escape Nazi Germany as persecution of Jewish citizens increased, including the actor Conrad Veidt, who had starred in his 1934 film Jew Suss.
 By 1936, Gaumont was looking for an entry into the American market.
 Balcon spent several months in the United States forming links with the big Hollywood studios.

 On his return, he found Gaumont in financial ruin and joined MGM-British Studios that November.
-The year and a half he spent there was a trying period for Balcon, who clashed frequently with studio head Louis B. Mayer.
+His assistant Edward Black took over the studio.
+The year and a half Balcon spent at MGM British was a trying period for Balcon, who clashed frequently with studio head Louis B. Mayer.
 During this period, Balcon lived at 57a Tufton Street, Westminster.
 Today a commemorative plaque marks his former home.